Last updated on July 27, 2023

 As you can see, in most companies marketing takes care of customer experience as a whole.
 Luckily also the top management and the CEO now understand more often that customer experience is rather a necessity than a cost.
 However, the back-office functions, like HR or Finance are very seldom involved in CX.

 Although the situation has progressed massively during the last 10 years, the alignment of the CX activities across the whole organization still appears to be a problem.

-Marketing, which often substitutes or fulfills the role of Customer Experience management, must tailor customer communications to align with customer segments.
-In many organizations, marketing has an overall responsibility for the customer experience improvement initiatives and customer insights.
+Marketing, which often substitutes or fulfills the role of Customer Experience Management, must tailor customer communications to align with customer segments.
+In many organizations, marketing has overall responsibility for customer experience improvement initiatives and customer insights.
 Marketing needs to ensure that the customer feedback and insights are utilized across the whole organization, but at the same time its role is not limited to “traditional CX activities”.

 “In the old world, you devoted 30% of your time to building a great service and 70% of your time to shouting about it.
 In the new world, that inverts.” – Jeff Bezos, CEO at Amazon

 But hold on in there, marketing doesn’t (and shouldn’t) manage the whole customer journey alone.

 Top leadership (C-Suite leaders and senior management) should set and communicate a clear customer-centric vision, set targets and follow them up.

 The top management’s commitment is critical for any cultural change to happen.